 And He has sent the Holy Spirit in the form of tongues of fire: when He comes, He will testify about Me and tell you everything.
 The apostles would forget the teachings of the Saviour if the Holy Spirit did not come upon them.
 But he sent them the Holy Spirit.
 And when he had clothed them with power from on high, he said to them: Go, teach all nations.
 Preach the Gospel to the world, baptizing them in the name of the Father, the Son, and the Holy Spirit.

-And then He says to them: In My name, you will cast out devils, you will speak with new tongues.
+And then He says to them: You will cast out devils in My name.
+You will speak with new tongues.
 You will not be put to death if you drink anything that kills.
 You will not be put to death with asps, scorpions, and dragon beasts… because you are all Mine!
 And in My name, no weapon formed against you shall prosper!